vinefeeder/TwinVine/packages/vinefeeder/src/vinefeeder/README.md

 **Services**

-Currently seven services are working  - All4, BBC, ITVX, My5 STV, U and TPTV , all UK services plus TVNZ.
+Currently ten services are working  - All4, BBC, ITVX, My5 STV, U and TPTV , all UK services plus RTE and TVNZ.
 Other services: awaiting contributors!!

 **Text Entry Box**